Franchise Broker or Franchise Consultant?

 There is one easy way to identify a franchise broker referring to themselves as a consultant.
 When you see an advertisement for ‘FREE FRANCHISE CONSULTING’, it’s the calling card for a franchise broker or salesperson.
 Nothing is free, but it’s a good incentive to make contact.

 Yes and no. The broker will introduce prospects to franchises they might otherwise not see.
 But there are at least two downsides.
 One, there will be a barrage of introductions that can create more confusion than clarity.
 And two, the broker will only make introductions to franchises with whom they have fee arrangements.
 A franchise buyer should first have an idea of what they want to do and never limit their options until they’ve narrowed choices.
 Prospective buyers should take the initiative to study the steps in buying a franchise.
 Even more important is deciding whether or not self-employed is a viable career choice.
 A helpful process dealing with both of these issues is The Focus Program for Emerging Entrepreneurs.

 What’s the Bottom Line?

 Buying a franchise, when done right, is a complicated, tricky proposition.
 They’re expensive and making a mistake is costly.
 That means not only loosing a large amount of money when a mistake is made, but loosing time and finding misery if it’s a bad investment.
-Franchise failure rates are high, like other businesses.
-A bad purchase can ruin a life.
+Franchise failure rates are high, just like other businesses.
+A bad purchase can ruin your life.
 So, buyers must ask themselves: Do I want free input and limited access from my broker or do I want protective services on my side?
 Simply put: FRANCHISE BUYER BEWARE.